-Open to the anyone working in the health community, this course comprises on-line learning modules and one on-site training seminar held in Christchurch on 27 July 2021.
+Open to anyone working in the health community, this course comprises on-line learning modules, one on-site training seminar held in Christchurch on 4 July 2022 and an assessment module.

 The objective of the course is to support health practitioners to feel informed and confident in the development of Hauora Māori competencies, with a special focus on the application of the Hui Process and Meihana Model.